School of Law

-All students are assigned a personal tutor who provides individualised advice on academic and pastoral matters throughout their degree.
+All students are assigned an academic mentor who provides individualised advice on academic and pastoral matters throughout their degree.
 They are also supported by our bespoke in-house Senior Practitioner in Law, Student Education and Learning Enhancement Manager, and Student Learning Development Fellow.
 At every level, our curriculum is enriched by a wide array of opportunities to develop employability skills, gain work experience, or join our student-led societies.

 Our research is cutting-edge, socially relevant and draws on a wide range of socio-legal, theoretical and doctrinal approaches.